Our key achievements to date

 Final development of the complex intervention

-- tested study procedures in preparation for a Pilot study
+- tested study procedures in preparation for a Pilot Trial

-- examined whether our approach to data collection is feasible
+- examined whether our approach to data collection was feasible

-- identified refinements that are needed to the intervention and implementation support
+- identified refinements that were needed to the intervention and implementation support